rehanvipin/cardboard-box/README.md

 2. Clone this repo:
 Git clone or download and unzip the source code
 3. Build (in the cbox directory):
-`go build`
+`go build -o cbox`
-4. Link "cbox" to cardboad-box to call from anywhere `ln -s "absoulte-path-of-cardboard-box" /usr/local/bin/cbox`
+4. Link "cbox" to cardboad-box to call from anywhere `ln -s "absoulte-path-of-cbox" /usr/local/bin/cbox`

 ## Usage
 1. Install as per steps given above: